 We have no arrangements or plans under which we provide pension, retirement or similar benefits for directors or executive officers.
 Our directors and executive officers may receive stock options, RSUs or restricted shares at the discretion of our Compensation Committee in the future.

 GRANTS OF PLAN-BASED AWARDS

-There were no grants of plan-based equity awards made to our NEOs during fiscal 2016.
+The following table shows grants of plan-based equity awards made to our NEOs during fiscal 2017: